 Message exchanges

 The protocol consists of two message exchanges, a commitment exchange and a confirmation exchange.
+The rules for performing these exchanges are specified by the finite state machine in 8.2a.8.

 When a party has sent its message in the commit exchange it is said to have committed and when it has sent its message in the confirmation exchange it has confirmed.
 The following rules can be ascribed to the protocol: